Trent Frederic: Boston Bruins (2018–2025)

+Edmonton Oilers (2025–present)

+On March 4, 2025, Frederic was traded to the Edmonton Oilers alongside Max Jones and unsigned prospect Petr Hauser in a three-team deal, which saw the Bruins receive Max Wanner, a second-round draft pick, and a fourth-round pick, while the New Jersey Devils received prospect Shane Lachance for retaining half of Frederic's salary.
+Frederic played his first game for the Oilers on April 5, 2025 against the Los Angeles Kings in a 3–0 losing effort.
+Frederic scored his first goal as an Oiler on May 1, 2025, in Game 6 of the Oilers first round matchup against the Kings.
+It would turn out to be the series winning goal, as the Oilers won 6–4 and advanced to the second round.

+On June 27, 2025, Frederic signed an eight-year, $30.8 million contract extension with the Oilers.

 International play

 Frederic's tenure with the National Team Development Program allowed him to represent the United States at a number of international tournaments, beginning with the 2014 World Under-17 Hockey Challenge, where he recorded one goal and one assist in six games of Team USA's silver-medal finish.
 The following year, Frederic helped the United States to a bronze medal with four goals and three assists in the 2016 IIHF World U18 Championships, including a hat-trick in the team's 12–1 opening-round rout of Latvia.
 Two years later, he won another bronze medal, this time contributing five goals in seven games for the United States junior team at the 2018 World Junior Ice Hockey Championships.
 Four of these goals came in the bronze medal game, where the US team defeated the Czech Republic 9–3.

 Fighting

 Standing at 6 ft 3 in and weighing 220 lbs, Frederic has become a successful fighter in his NHL career.
 His penchant for fighting began as a child, when he and his brother Grant would practice hitting each other in a makeshift basement roller rink.
 Most of his fights have come from a self-professed desire to help his teammates, such as when he battled Tommy Cross of the Springfield Thunderbirds after Cross elbowed Cameron Hughes in the head.
 Boston coach Bruce Cassidy has praised Frederic's discipline and control in picking his battles and has encouraged him to become an enforcer.
 Cassidy and teammate Brad Marchand, himself a notorious pest, have also praised Frederic's ability to draw penalties from his opponents by agitating them into a fight or another infraction.